rackersteve/rackspace-how-to/content/cloud-servers/set-up-mysql-primary-replica-replication.md

 product_url: cloud-servers
 ---

-**Note: This article replaces master/slave nomenclature with primary/replica.
+**Note**: This article replaces master/slave nomenclature with primary/replica.

 Primary/replica data replication enables you to copy replicated data to multiple computers for backup and analysis by multiple parties.
 You should submit